 Devil’s Garden – Take a stroll through the Devil’s Garden to see several different arches, including Landscape, Tunnel Arch and Double O Arch.
 It’s best to visit in the early morning when temperatures are cool and the light is soft.

-Fiery Furnace – You need to book this in advance, but the labyrinth of narrow sandstone canyons, fins, and towering spires of the Fiery Furnace are a great place to shelter from the day’s heat.
+Fiery Furnace – You need to book this in advance, but the labyrinth of narrow sandstone canyons, fins, and towering spires of the Fiery Furnace is a great place to shelter from the day’s heat.
 Tours last 2 hours and 30 minutes and can be booked here.

 Double Arch – In the afternoon, explore these two arches that have joined together.
 One is the tallest arch in the park (112 feet), and the other is the second-longest (144 feet).
 It’s a 0.6-mile (20-minute) round-trip hike from the parking lot.
-Next to them are the North and South Windows offering great views over the park.
+Next to them are the North and South Windows, offering great views over the park.

 Courthouse Towers – This section of the park has a cluster of massive sandstone towers, monoliths, and pinnacles that loom over the desert valley floor.
 A little further on, get a photo of ‘Park Avenue’ from the signed viewpoint.

 Delicate Arch – Delicate Arch is the highlight of Arches National Park and best seen at sunset.
 The walk is 1.5 miles each way (3 miles total) and takes about 50 minutes (100 minutes in total).
 You may feel exhausted from a long day, but it’s well worth making the effort.
-Get to the parking lot well in advance, otherwise, it might be full.
+Get to the parking lot well in advance; otherwise, it might be full.

-Accommodation – Gravity Haus, Moab
+• Where to stay: Gravity Haus, Moab

 Today is a long day, so we recommend getting an early start.
 It begins at Islands in the Sky in Canyonlands and then explores Dead Horse Point before heading to Capitol Reef, the third of Utah’s Mighty 5 National Parks.